soroush-niknejad/EULER-PROJECT/README.md

 # EULER-PROJECT-1
-solving the projects in projecteuler.net
+solving the project 1 euler in projecteuler.net